xiaohan2012/xiaohan2012.github.io/_posts/2015-10-01-graph_mining_topics.md

 - *Extracting Key Terms From Noisy and Multi-theme Documents*: one graph per document Can we take into account more documents in the graph so that keywords is not soled defined by the document itself but also other documents?
 - Automatic Construction and Ranking of Topical Keyphrases on Collections of Short Documents(not so related)
-- Automatic Construction and Ranking of Topical Keyphrases on Collections of Short Documents

 ## Community detection in general